schuttelaar/infinite-scroll-init/README.md

    instead of hard-coding the data in fetch function.
 The default value is current window query string.
  - `getAjaxData()` config should now return an object with `{ key: value }` list, However, a normal query string can be used, and a conversion to object will happen on fetch.
- - Check 'NoMoreContent' in response header.
+ - Check `NoMoreContent` in response header.
 In case it is set to true, the infinityScroll will be locked accordingly.
-   The fallback of not having 'NoMoreContent' in response header is the same as previous version behaviour, ie. lock infinityScroll after first request with no results.
+The fallback of not having `NoMoreContent` in response header is the same as previous version behavior, ie. lock infinityScroll after first request with no results.
- - Change `updateParam()` in config to `updateSegmentParam()`, which takes only the segment number to update queryString This changes enable specifying the parameter name (page, segment.. etc), as shown in this example:
-   `config = { updateSegmentParam: seg => queryString.updateParam('PARAM_NAME', seg) }`.
+ - Change `updateParam()` in config to `updateSegmentParam()`, which takes only the segment number to update queryString.
+This changes enable specifying the parameter name (page, segment.. etc), as shown in this example: `config = { updateSegmentParam: seg => queryString.updateParam('PARAM_NAME', seg) }`.
 [Deprecated in v2.2]
  - Add fetchOnInitiate to config, which allow for initial fetch with "initial" param set to retrieve all data till the specified segment on page load.

 #### v1.1
  - [Fix] Bind all class' functions to "this" keyword in the constructor